The Bleckley Medal of Honor plane arrives in Wichita

 WICHITA, Kan.
-(KSNW) – A flying tribute for a WWI hero is one step closer to getting off the ground.
+(KSNW) – A flying tribute for a World War I hero is one step closer to getting off the ground.

 2nd Lt.
-Erwin Bleckley is the only aviaton Medal of Honor recipient from Wichita, and soon a flying tribute will honor his service.
+Erwin Bleckley is the only aviation Medal of Honor recipient from Wichita and soon a flying tribute will honor his service.

 It’s a very exciting time for the Bleckley Airport Memorial Foundation.